 Caution: It’s recommended to use appropriate protective gear like a respirator mask, rubber gloves, and safety glasses whenever you’re handling chemicals or solvents.

-2- Stripping Paint From an Acrylic Tub
+2- Stripping Paint from an Acrylic Tub

-Although acrylic bathtubs are resistant to dirt, they scratch easily.
 Unlike porcelain, many cleaning chemicals and paint removers can dissolve acrylic material if not used correctly.

 - Fill your bathtub with hot water in such a way that it covers the paint stains fully.

-- Add three to four ounces of laundry soap and allow it to sit overnight so the detergent loosens the paint.
+- Add three to four ounces of laundry soap and allow it to sit overnight, so the detergent loosens the paint.

 - In the morning, scrub the paint stains on the acrylic tub with a soft sponge.